Ålesund Airport, Sørneset: Establishment

 Sporadic flights with seaplanes to Ålesund started in 1920, although not with more than a few private flights per year.
 From November 1929 the Royal Norwegian Navy Air Service set up a base at Skutvika near the town center, which they used to search for herring.
 This base was found to be unsuitable due to the amount of ship traffic.
 When they returned the following year, the Herring Association had instead selected a more suitable base at Nørvevika.
 There they established at wooden shed with a tin roof which acted as a hangar for two Hansa-Brandenburg W.33 aircraft.
 Due to harsh treatment the winter weather gave the aircraft, the air service terminated these operations the following year.

 Norwegian Air Lines carried out a trial postal route from Ålesund to Tromsø for four weeks in 1934, using a Junkers W 34 from 7 June to 3 August.
 The trials were successful and the following year the airline commenced flights with the larger Junkers Ju 52.
 The routes were summer-only; for instance in 1938 they lasted from 4 April to 30 September.
 These services continued until 4 September 1939, when all commercial flights were banned.

 The need for a naval seaplane base in Ålesund resumed in 1939.
 This was caused by the Phoney War and the need to station aircraft along the Møre og Romsdal coast to maintain Norwegian neutrality.
 Nørvevika was found to be the most suitable location and selected.
 Funding of 225,000 Norwegian krone was granted, which would include a hangar which could fit three Heinkel He 115 seaplanes.
 However, the entire issue was stopped during the expropriation process.
 The site had several owners and one of these died in the process.
 No work had therefore been carried out upon the German invasion on 9 April 1940.

 Luftwaffe started looking for a site for an airport between Bergen and Trondheim in January 1941.
 At first they suggested Spjelkavik, but this was changed and Aukra Airport, Gossen built instead.
 However, the Luftwaffe still needed a base for seaplanes to operate near Ålesund.
 For this they carried out the plans which the Naval Air Service had made and erected a seaplane base later in 1941.
 This was at first built at Nørvevika, but was later relocated slightly to Sørneset.
 The ships were anchored to a buoy and a barracks was built on land.
 It was manned with two Arado Ar 196 of 2.
 Kustenfliegergruppe 406.
-One of these crashed on 18 March 1943 at Rambjøra in Haram, killing both on board.
+One of these crashed on 18 March 1943 at Rambjøra in Haram Municipality, killing both on board.
 The second crashed at Volsdalen in Ålesund on 18 October.